pdjr-archive/pdjr-skplugin-sk2venus/README.md

 | NrOfSatellites     |                        |                                 |
 | UtcTimestamp       |                        |                                 |

-GPS data in Signal K is handled very differently to in Venus.
-In fact, position data in Signal K need not necessarily derive from GPS although it probably always does.
+Note that position data in Signal K need not necessarily derive from GPS although it probably always does.
-Signal K also consolidates position data available from multiples sources and disaggregates the properties shown in the above table across multiple data paths.
-Consolidation strategies are configuration dependent and a number are implemented or planned.

 The following example uses consolidated position data to create a Venus service.